 - *Avg.
 Annual: $80,000 - $92,000*

-- Insight: While base salaries are lower, the significantly lower cost of living can result in higher disposable income.
+- Key Insight: While base salaries are lower, the lower cost of living may result in higher effective purchasing power.
 These are also high-growth population states, leading to increasing demand and potential for wage increases.

 Your paycheck isn't just about location.
-Here are five powerful ways to boost your earnings, whether you're a new grad or a seasoned RDH.
+Here are five effective approaches to boost your earnings, whether you're a new grad or a seasoned RDH.

 1. Specialize with Advanced Certifications

-Expand your permitted duties and become more valuable to specialty practices.
+Expand your permitted duties and expand scope of practice to specialty practices.

 - Local Anesthesia & Nitrous Oxide: Standard in many states, but essential for higher-paying periodontal or surgical practices.

 - Periodontal Therapy Certification: Become an expert in treating gum disease.
-Periodontal offices often pay a premium for this specialized skill.
+Periodontal offices may offer higher compensation for this specialized skill.

 - Orthodontic Assistant Duties: Learn to place/remove brackets, change wires, and take iTero scans.
 Ortho practices value efficiency and may offer higher pay.